 Over-treatment of ductal carcinoma in situ (DCIS)

-Although DCIS is non-invasive, without treatment, the abnormal cells could turn into invasive breast cancer over time.
+Although DCIS is non-invasive, without treatment, the abnormal cells could become invasive breast cancer over time.
 Left untreated, it is estimated about 20 to 30 percent of low grade DCIS may progress to invasive breast cancer .
 Higher grade DCIS may be more likely to turn into invasive breast cancer if left untreated.